DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 provided all of the following are complied with:

-(b) The supervisory certified appraiser submits proof to the department that he or
+(b) The supervisory certified appraiser submits proof to the department that the

 (d) The supervisory certified appraiser prepares and maintains trainee progress